Historic paint analysis: Methods of analysis

 To collect a pigment sample for polarized light microscopy(PLM), "a surgical scalpel is used to collect a small scraping from a clean, representative area of paint in an unmounted sample.
 The tip of the blade is then pressed and pulled across a clean glass microscope slide, dispersing the pigment particles across the surface.
 The pigment is embedded under a coverslip using Cargill Meltmounts.
-The embedded pigments are then examined in cross and plane-polarized transmitted light with a Nikon Eclipse 8-i microscope from 200-400x.
+The embedded pigments are then examined in cross and plane-polarized transmitted light under the microscope.
 Digital images are captured to study the size, shape, and other morphologies of the paint sample."